Andereoo/TkinterWeb/README.md

 **Images:**
 * TkinterWeb supports nearly 50 different image types through PIL.
-    * In order to load Scalable Vector Graphic images, PyGObject, CairoSVG, or both PyCairo and Rsvg must be installed.
+    * In order to load Scalable Vector Graphic images, CairoSVG, both PyCairo and PyGObject, or both PyCairo and Rsvg must be installed.
 * Without these packages, TkinterWeb will still function properly, but SVG files will not be shown.

 ## Contributing